Guntram Boso: Disqualification and death

-In 585, King Gontran launched an army against Gundoald (or Gondowald), who was eliminated after being besieged in the stronghold of Comminges.
-Gontran Boson sent his servants to plunder the tomb of a wealthy relative of his wife to recover her jewels.
+In 585, King Guntram launched an army against Gundoald (or Gondowald), who was eliminated after being besieged in the stronghold of Comminges.
+Guntram Boso sent his servants to plunder the tomb of a wealthy relative of his wife to recover her jewels.
 However, the monks spotted the servants, who decided to return the goods and denounce the person who had ordered them.
-Gontran was summoned to a plea at Basbellain in the Ardennes.
+Guntram was summoned to a plea at Basbellain in the Ardennes.
 King Childebert summons him to explain himself.
 The duke, aware that he was risking his life, preferred to flee.
 His property in Auvergne was seized by the royal tax authorities.
 At the end of 585, Waldalenus (or Wandelin), Childebert's foster father, died.
 Queen Brunhilda (or Brunehaut) did not have him replaced and was thus able to seize the real power.

-Gontran Boson, who had repeatedly inveighed against the queen during Wandelene's regency, found himself in a bad position.
-He was now politically expendable, and his arrest could be a sign of reconciliation to send to King Gontran.
+Guntram Boso, who had repeatedly inveighed against the queen during Wandelene's regency, found himself in a bad position.
+He was now politically expendable, and his arrest could be a sign of reconciliation to send to King Guntram.
 In early 587, he tried to win back King Childebert's favor through the intermediary of bishops, but was unsuccessful and the king ordered his death.
-Gontran took refuge in the church of Verdun and begged for help from bishop Agericus (or Agherich), the king's godfather.
-Agherich gets his godson to allow Gontran Boson to come and explain himself to him.
+Guntram took refuge in the church of Verdun and begged for help from bishop Agericus (or Agherich), the king's godfather.
+Agherich gets his godson to allow Guntram Boso to come and explain himself to him.
 The duke prostrates himself at the king's feet and asks for clemency.
-Childebert agreed to lift the death sentence and authorized Agéric to keep Boson with him until he was judged by King Gontran himself.
+Childebert agreed to lift the death sentence and authorized Agéric to keep Boso with him until he was judged by King Guntram himself.

-Gaul in 587, after the official reconciliation between King Gontran and his nephew Childebert.
+Gaul in 587, after the official reconciliation between King Guntram and his nephew Childebert.

-In October 587, envoys from King Gontran arrived at the home of his nephew Childebert and asked him to meet them on the borders of the two kingdoms.
+In October 587, envoys from King Guntram arrived at the home of his nephew Childebert and asked him to meet them on the borders of the two kingdoms.
 The chosen location was Pont-de-Pierre, on the road between Toul and Langres.
-In November 587, King Childebert was accompanied by his mother Brunehilde, his sister Chlodosinda (or Clodosinde), and his wife Faïléouba (or Faileuba).
-He is also accompanied by Magnéric, bishop of Trier, Agéric, bishop of Verdun, and Duke Gontran Boson.
+In November 587, King Childebert was accompanied by his mother Brunehilde, his sister Chlodosinda (or Clodosinde), and his wife Faileuba (or Faïléouba).
+He is also accompanied by Magnéric, bishop of Trier, Agéric, bishop of Verdun, and Duke Guntram Boso.
 The latter was then tried by the two kings without defense, and sentenced to death.
-On learning of this, Gontran Boson took refuge in the house where Magnéric was staying.
-King Gontran orders the house to be set on fire.
+On learning of this, Guntram Boso took refuge in the house where Magnéric was staying.
+King Guntram orders the house to be set on fire.
 Magnéric is exfiltrated by his clerics.
-Gontran le Boson is forced out.
+Guntram le Boso is forced out.
 Exposed, he is pierced by several spears and dies.
 His wife and sons were sent into exile and his property was confiscated.

 In 588, Bishop Agéric took his children to Verdun.
 Feeling guilty of having orphaned them, he died of starvation.